bahaal-tech/bahaal-tech.github.io/teams/ai-prompters/onboarding.md

 * Photoshop or any other editing tool
 * The company Canva account for editing

+## Buddy System

+For the first 2 weeks you will be assigned a mentor/buddy who will be available to answer all prompting related questions

+* Daily Review with your buddy of 20mins to review aesthetic
+* Reach out for any questions or help on caimera tool and onboarding

 ## Slack channels

+Join the following channels:

 * #caimera-product-training
 * #caimera-generations